xVc323/popclip-humanizer/README.md

 - Google's Generative AI API (Gemini)
 - axios for API requests

-To modify or contribute:
-1. Clone this repository
-2. Modify the source in `src/Humanize.js`
-3. Test using PopClip's extension development tools
-4. Submit a pull request

 ## License

 MIT License - see LICENSE file for details